 “The opportunity to serve CurePSP is one I welcome.
 It is not often that time and circumstance permit giving back and making a contribution with a disease that hits close to home.
 I’ve had the opportunity to learn from my mother and stepfather; her with Alzheimer’s Disease, him with PSP.
 For my parents and for the parents and spouses and families of others; I am honored to support the mission of CurePSP.”

 Justin has been involved with CurePSP since his father was diagnosed with the disease in 2009.
-He is currently a Member of the Board as well as the Finance Committee.
+He is currently a Member of the Board, the Executive Committee, and also chairs the Finance Committee.

 Ileen Watson McFarland has been a PSP Support Group participant and support group leader for the past 7 years.
 Through her husband’s five year journey with PSP she experienced the challenges presented as a carepartner and found respite through her involvement with the CurePSP Organization.

 Over the past year Ileen has served as the Chair for the CurePSP Patient & Carepartner Advocacy Committee which has been instrumental in providing support to both carepartners and patients.
 This committee oversees patient and caregiver resources, volunteer recruitment, development and training, peer-organization collaborations, national conferences and international leadership and program development.
 A major focus is on education for medical and healthcare professionals as well as raising public awareness and communications.

 She has been active in the on-going fundraising campaign and sponsored events and created a memorial fund for friends and family to contribute donations to the CurePSP Organization.

 Compassion, understanding and the willingness to share experiences with people who are dealing with these diseases has provided them with hope when needed and support when all is lost.
 This is Ileen’s primary focus.